effektif/admin-docs/docs/stopping.rst

 ^^^^^^^^^^^^^
 If you installed the script engine and setup an Init script, execute the respective stop command for the Init script.
 If you are executing the script engine directly via command line, simply abort the process by pressing ``CTRL + C``.

+Mail Relay
+^^^^^^^^^^
+If you installed the mail relay and setup an Init script, execute the respective stop command for the Init script.
+If you are executing the mail relay directly via command line, simply abort the process by pressing ``CTRL + C``.